jmoles/jmoles.github.io/content/about.md

 # About Josh Moles

-Software engineer and technology enthusiast.
+Computer engineer and technology enthusiast.

 You can find me on:
 - [Bluesky](https://bsky.app/profile/joshmoles.com)